 4. What is the home you’re buying/selling really worth?

-It is important for your home to be priced correctly from the start in order to attract the right buyers and shorten the amount of time that it’s on the market.
-You need someone who is not emotionally connected to your home to give you its true value.
-According to a recent article by the National Association of Realtors, FSBOs achieve prices significantly lower than the prices of similar properties sold by real estate agents:
+It is important for your home to be priced correctly from the start to attract the right buyers and shorten the amount of time that it’s on the market.
+You need someone who is not emotionally connected to your home to give you the truth as to your home’s value.
+According to the National Association of REALTORS, “the typical FSBO home sold for $185,000 compared to $245,000 among agent-assisted home sales.”

 5. Do you know what’s really going on in the market?

 There is so much information out there on the news and the internet about home sales, prices, and mortgage rates; how do you know what’s going on specifically in your area?
 Who do you turn to in order to competitively, and correctly, price your home at the beginning of the selling process?
 How do you know what to offer on your dream home without paying too much, or offending the seller with a lowball offer?